wiard/outixs/README.md

 ## Future Vision

-The Block-Oriented Game Engine is only the beginning.
+The **UTXO-Powered Game Engine** is only the beginning.
 As the ecosystem evolves, we envision:
 - **Interoperable Decentralized Economies**: Games, financial systems, and social networks that all interact with Bitcoin’s UTXO model, creating a seamless, global economy.
 - **Decentralized Finance (DeFi)**: The engine paves the way for DeFi applications where assets and tokens can be securely traded and utilized across various applications in the ecosystem.
 - **Scalable Decentralized Applications**: Developers can build decentralized applications (dApps) that utilize the UTXO model for secure, trustless transactions and interactions.

-By combining Bitcoin’s security with blockchain programmability and off-chain computation, the Block-Oriented Game Engine creates a new paradigm for decentralized gaming, finance, and digital ownership.
+By combining Bitcoin’s security with blockchain programmability and off-chain computation, the **UTXO-Powered Game Engine** creates a new paradigm for decentralized gaming, finance, and digital ownership.

 ## Directory Structure